Connections

 // module.exports = mongoose.model('User', userSchema);

 If you use the export schema pattern, you still need to create models somewhere.
 There are two common patterns.
-First is to export a connection and register the models on the connection in the file:
+The first is to create a function that instantiates a new connection and registers all models on that connection.
+With this pattern, you may also register connections with a dependency injector or another inversion of control (IOC) pattern.

 const mongoose = require('mongoose');